splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 .. _migrate-apm-custom-reporting:

-Migrate APM custom reporting to OpenTelemetry Java and .Net Agent 2.0
+Migrate APM custom reporting to OpenTelemetry Java and .NET Agent 2.0
 *************************************************************************

 .. meta::
-   :description: Steps to migrate your APM custom reporting to support upgrade to version 2.0 of Splunk OpenTelemetry Java and .NET agents.
+   :description: Steps to migrate your APM custom reporting to support update to version 2.0 of Splunk OpenTelemetry Java and .NET agents.

-Version 2.0 of the agents from the Splunk Distribution of OpenTelemetry Java and .NET includes breaking changes to HTTP semantic conventions.
-While the release of version 2.0 is still to be determined, this guide provides you with the migration information you need to migrate well in advance of upgrading so you can ensure your Splunk APM experience is unaffected.
+Version 2.0 the Splunk Distribution of OpenTelemetry Java and .NET agents includes breaking changes to HTTP semantic conventions.
+While the release of version 2.0 is to be determined, you can migrate to affected attributes in advance of updating so you can ensure your Splunk APM experience is unaffected.

+If you continue to use deprecated OTel attributes, the following aspects of custom reporting in APM are affected by updating to version 2.0 of the Splunk Distribution of OpenTelemetry Java and .NET agents:

+* Tag Spotlight
+* Custom charts and dashboards that you created
+* Detectors

 .. _http-semantic-convention-changes:

 HTTP semantic convention changes
 ===================================

-The following table covers the HTTP OTel attributes that changed from version 1.0 to version 2.0 in the agent of the Splunk Distribution of OpenTelemetry Java.
+The following table covers the HTTP OpenTelemetry (OTel) attributes that changed from version 1.0 to version 2.0 in the Splunk Distribution of OpenTelemetry Java and .NET agents.

 .. list-table::
    :header-rows: 1